sciencewithsaucee-sudo/herb-database/README.md

    Use this data for web apps, AI models, educational tools, or research visualizations.
    Please provide attribution as mentioned below.

-3. **Integrate with Projects**
-   Use the data for web apps, AI models, educational tools, or research visualizations.
-   Make sure to provide attribution as mentioned below.

 ---

 ## 🧠 Research Purpose